trussworks/terraform-aws-config/README.md

 - ec2-encrypted-volumes: Evaluates whether EBS volumes that are in an attached state are encrypted.
 - ec2-volume-inuse-check: Checks whether EBS volumes are attached to EC2 instances.
 - ebs-snapshot-public-restorable-check: Checks whether Amazon Elastic Block Store snapshots are not publicly restorable.
+- ebs-optimized-instance: Checks if EBS optimization is enabled for your EC2 instances that can be EBS-optimized.

 ### ECR